4104. Distance in tree

 dp[v][x] =

-Lets consider the subtree rooted at v.
-Well count how many paths of length k exist within it that pass through vertex v.
-Divide them into two groups:
+Consider the subtree rooted at vertex v.
+Let’s count the number of paths of length k that lie entirely within this subtree and pass through vertex v.
+We divide such paths into two groups:

-· paths that start at v.
-Their number is dp[v][k].
+· paths that start at vertex v.
+Their number is equal to dp[v][k].

-· paths that pass through v and have their endpoints in the subtrees of the children of v.
+· paths that pass through vertex v and whose endpoints are located in the subtrees of the children of vertex v.

-Consider a path of length k passing through the root of subtree v.
-Let the distance from v to one of its ends be x, where 1 x k – 1 (for example, this end is located in the subtree with root u1).
-Then the distance from v to the other end is kx (the second end may be located in any other subtree different from the subtree rooted at u1).
+Consider a path of length k that passes through the root of the subtree v.
+Let the distance from vertex v to one end of the path be x (1 x k – 1).
+Suppose this end lies in the subtree of some child u1.
+Then the distance from v to the other end of the path is kx, and this other end can be located in any other subtree except the subtree rooted at u1.

 dp[v][k] +